I took a meandering path toward a career in physics.

 In fifth grade, my math teacher assigned us to work in small groups to develop a product and sell it on a designated day of class, as a way to encourage us to practice basic accounting skills.
 Upon receiving this assignment, I knew immediately that I wanted to build a computer game.
 My first inclination was to try to make a simple, grid-based “adventure” game in the spirit of The Legend of Zelda or Dragon Warrior, but my mom suggested the idea I ultimately went with: 1995 was the height of the pogcraze in North America, so I worked over spring break to write a pog game in Visual Basic.
 Two classmates collaborated with me in this endeavor.
 One was responsible for much of the artwork, and the other worked independently to put together homemade whoopie cushions, just in case we could not ship our product (on 3½ inch floppy disks) by the tight deadline.

 I was not aware of trademark law at the time, so needless to say my program was not licensed by the World Pog Federation.
-To this day, it remains the only piece of proprietary software I have distributed.
+To this day, it remains the only personal software project of mine that I have distributed without source code.